yblin/Supervoxel-for-3D-point-clouds/README.md

 ## Sample usage:
 	cl::geometry::point_cloud::SupervoxelSegmentation(points, neighbors, resolution, metric, &supervoxels, &labels);

-Where, 'points' is the source points, it can be read from XYZ file by calling:
+Where, 'points' is the input 3D point cloud.
+It can be read from XYZ file by calling:
 	cl::geometry::io::ReadXYZPoints(filename.c_str(), &points);

-'neighbors' gives the neighborhood for each points.
+'neighbors' gives the neighborhood for each point.
 It can be constrcuted by compute k-neareast neighbors of each point.
 For example:

 	const int k_neighbors = 15;
 	cl::Array<cl::Array<int> > neighbors(n_points);